 The application, and all subsequent requested collateral, must be completed online.
 You will need your DSLCC login credentials in order to log on the online application platform.
 Please be aware that applicants must provide:

 - One letter of recommendation, excluding family members (graduating high schools seniors - a current or former instructor is preferred)

 - A short resume including ALL extracurricular activities, community involvement, and/or work history

 - Your most recent official transcript for graduating high school seniors or unofficial transcript for current DSLCC students

 In addition, you must have completed your FAFSA for the upcoming academic year, and you must have submitted ALL additional requested information to the Financial Aid Office before the scholarship deadline.

 Dabney S. Lancaster Community College Educational Foundation, 1000 Dabney Drive, Clifton Forge, VA 24422

-The Dabney Promise Program
+The Roadrunner Promise Program

 Acceptance into the program is based on the level of need and current available funding.
 Students are required to maintain a minimum 2.25 GPA, be enrolled a minimum of 9 credit hours (with a maximum of 15 credit hours) per semester, complete 8 hours of community service each fall, complete an SDV class within the first semester of enrollment, and be a resident of the College’s service area.
 Some restrictions may apply.